 NEW ETHICS CITATION SYSTEM

-To uphold professionalism in our industry, the Chicago Association of REALTORS® Board of Directors adopted a new Ethics Citation System to improve the process, and help protect buyers and sellers.
-Chicago REALTORS® facing ethics citations now will have the opportunity to save time and money by opting into the new system.
+To uphold professionalism in our industry, the Chicago Association of REALTORS® Board of Directors adopted an Ethics Citation System to improve the process, and help protect buyers and sellers.
+Chicago REALTORS® facing ethics citations now will have the opportunity to save time and money by opting into this expedited system.
 The new system took effect on Jan.
 1, 2015 and was revised as of June 1, 2017.

 How the Ethics Citation System Works